Netcentric/accesscontroltool/docs/Migration.md

 # Migration to AC Tool

+Migration to AC Tool is quite easy as it allows to export the AC entries on your existing server.
+So you can simply install it on an instance that already has the rights that you want.
+This will work regardless if you managed the entries manually or used some other tool/content package before.

 ## Install AC Tool

 Install the AC Tool packages on your existing server that should be used as source for the AC Tool rules.
+Please note that for CQ 5.6 you will need version 1.8.5 of the tool.

 ## Export rules